Can I get out of a car finance deal early?

 Hire Purchase is a bit different

 As with a PCP, write to the finance company to alert it to your intentions.
-Repaying HP early requires you to pay the outstanding capital of the sum you borrowed but not the interest.
+Repaying hire purchase HP early requires you to pay the outstanding capital of the sum you borrowed but not the interest.
 The fees you must pay are capped by law.
 These are explained by the Consumer Credit Act 1974.
 If you’re repaying less than £8000 early, there should be no extra fees.
 If you are charged extra fees for a larger sum, they should be the lowest of the following: 1 per cent of the amount repaid early; 0.5 per cent of the amount repaid early if there are fewer than 12 months remaining; the remaining interest.

 Ending a Personal Contract Hire deal